w3c/wai-about-wai/_about/accessibility-statement.md

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 Fully conformant means that the content fully conforms to the accessibility standard without any exceptions.

-*WAI website content posted since May 2018 is fully conformant with WCAG 2.1 Level AA.* Most content is also conformant with Level AAA.
+<strong>WAI website content posted since May 2018 is fully conformant with WCAG 2.1 Level AA.</strong> Most content is also conformant with Level AAA.

 Older content is conformant with earlier versions of WCAG.
 Most of the older content is archived and will not be updated.